renee0506/repeat-counter/README.md

-# _Address Book_
+# _Repeat Counter_

-#### _A C# Based Address Book_
+#### _Counts Word Repeats in a Text_

 #### By _**Qianye 'Renee' Mei**_

 ## Description

-_The project is a C# based address book web application with Nancy.
-The site allows to add new contacts to your existing address book, delete contacts, search contact by name and clear the entire address book._
+_The project is a C# based program that takes into a word and a paragraph of text as input and return the number of times that the word repeats in the text._

 ## Instructions

-* _Click add contact and fill out the form to add new contact._
-* _Click clear all contacts to clear the address book_
-* _Type in name and click search to search contact by name_
+* _Fill out form and click submit to see counts_

 ## Specifications